opensearch-project/documentation-website/_security/access-control/authentication-tokens.md

 ### 3.0 Token structure

-The payload of an on-behalf-of token must include all standard configurations of a JWT, along with encrypted and decrypted roles.
-Depending on the setting of the "Plugin Backward Compatibility Mode," backend roles should also be incorporated into role claims.
-It is important to note that the absence of any of these claims will result in a malformed token, failing to meet the required standard for authentication.
+The payload of an OBO token must include all standard configurations of a JWT, along with encrypted and decrypted roles.
+Depending on the Plugin Backward Compatibility Mode setting, backend roles should also be incorporated into role claims.
+The absence of any of these claims results in a malformed token and fails to meet the required standard for authentication.

 The OBO token contains the following claims:
 * Issuer (`iss`): OpenSearch Cluster Identifier